Small arms and light weapons (SALW) and mine action (MA)

 NATO's International Staff (IS) functions as the Working Group’s executive agent and implements the annual work programmes of the AHWG SALW/MA and organises its quarterly meetings.

-NATO support to UN global efforts
+NATO support to global efforts

 On 1 August 2010, the Convention on Cluster Munitions (CCM) entered into force and became a legally binding instrument.
 The CCM prohibits, for its signatories, all use, stockpiling, production and transfer of cluster munitions.
 Separate articles in the Convention concern assistance to victims, clearance of contaminated areas and the destruction of stockpiles.
 The NATO Working Group provides an additional forum for the discussion and facilitation of its implementation.